Jalandhar Punjab, India Travel Guide

 Allow extra time for potential winter delays.

-Careful attention to visa and entry requirements prevents unnecessary complications when traveling to India.
+Careful attention to requirements for visas and entry prevents unnecessary complications when traveling to India.
 Plan this aspect of your trip well in advance, as processes take time.

 Most foreign nationals need a visa to enter India.
 The type of visa you need hinges on your nationality, reason for visit, and intended length of stay.